 The area impacted by the proposed Project grading will consist of the cutting, filling, and recontouring of the natural terrain to create new roadways, useable park area, slope areas, open space, and residential lot areas.
 Grading consists of approximately 323 acres of the 469-acre site and may include approximately 25 acres of off-site area.
 The majority of the manufactured slopes are designed as 2:1 slopes; however, several locations within the site will require 1.5:1 slopes with geo-fabric to stabilize the steeper slopes.
 The grading plan shall be approved consistent with Orange County Zoning Code §7-9-139.
 The design and construction of these slopes will conform to the minimum state and local code requirements and per the recommendations of the soils engineer.
-The grading concept will include retaining wall systems along the proposed access road off Stonehaven Drive.
+The grading concept will include retaining wall systems along any proposed access road off Stonehaven Drive.
 The Project site will balance the cut and fill volumes so that there is no exporting or importing of material.
-Grading plans for both access configurations are provided as Exhibit 29 (page 113) and Exhibit 30 (page 115).
+A grading plan is provided as Exhibit 16 (page 85).